 Camping is run by the Northern Territory National Parks, and it costs absolutely nothing!

 However, if you travel a bit further along the road, you’ll get to the beautiful creek, and there are a few camp sites that are right on the waters edge.
 You an literally set your tent up half a metre away from the water, if that’s what you want to do.
+In terms of Camp Sites in the NT, this ones brilliant.

 Walking to the falls